TimNiklasWitte/AlphaCandy/README.md

 ### Window

-Run `PlayGame.py` with desired configuration to see the Decision Transformer play the game.
+Run `PlayGame.py` with desired configuration to watch the Decision Transformer play the game.
 The corresponding pretrained weights will be loaded.
 Note that, for each `field_size` and `num_candys` there are different pretrained weights.
-Besides, a GIF can be created.
+Besides that, a GIF can also be created.

 ```
 usage: PlayGame.py [-h] [--field_size FIELD_SIZE] [--num_candys NUM_CANDYS]